zimmerlab/MS-EmpiRe/README.md

 	library(msEmpiRe)

 ## License
-MS-EmpiRe is release under the GNU Affero General Public License.
+MS-EmpiRe is released under the GNU Affero General Public License.
 See LICENSE for further details.